 Natural talents are those abilities we possess that are the result of how our minds think and make decisions.
-They are not learned by reading some book or taking some class.
-It is how we use these natural talents or abilities that determines if we have potential strengths and potential weaknesses.
+They are not learned by reading books or taking a class.
+It is how we use these natural talents or abilities that determine if we have potential strengths and potential weaknesses.

-- When you allow your success to depend on your talents, you manufacture strengths.
-Example: You are naturally very good at problem-solving.
+When you allow your success to depend on your talents, you manufacture strengths.
+As an example, you are naturally very good at problem-solving.
 Your job relies heavily on your ability to solve problems.
-Thus, by creating dependence on a natural ability you possess, you have manufactured a strength.
+Thus, by creating dependence on the natural ability you possess, you have manufactured a strength.
 If your job never required you to solve problems, you would still have the same ability—just not an actual, realized, strength.

-- When you allow your success to depend on your non-talents, you manufacture weaknesses.
-Example: You are not naturally good at detailed work.
+When you allow your success to depend on your non-talents, you manufacture weaknesses.
+An example of this is, you are not naturally good at detailed work.
 Your job, unfortunately, requires an immense amount of detailed work.
-Because you’ve accepted this job, and it’s requirement of a talent you do not possess—you’ve manufactured a weakness by creating a dependence on your non-talent.
+Because you’ve accepted this job, and its requirement of a talent you do not possess—you’ve manufactured a weakness by creating a dependence on your non-talent.

 You control this potential by how you apply yourself.
-Once you’ve made this shift in perspective, you’ll realize that any weaknesses you have exist only because you’ve manufactured them (by allowing your success to depend on them).
+Once you’ve made this shift in perspective, you’ll realize that any weaknesses you have to exist only because you’ve manufactured them—by allowing your success to depend on them.
 You should also realize that you can correct a weakness by removing that dependence—that’s the exciting part.

-The most successful consultants understand this.
-They know that they are the only ones responsible for whether they benefit from strengths or suffer from weaknesses.
+The most successful consultants understand the differences between strengths and weakness—talents and non-talents—in the people and businesses they deal consult.
 A good consultant doesn't spend their time trying to “fix” a weakness.
-Instead, they just make sure that their success doesn't depend on their non-talents.
+Instead, they make sure that their success doesn't depend on the non-talents.
 If it is something that must be done, they outsource it.

 So how do you make sure you don’t manufacture any weaknesses?
 Be sure to create a role for yourself that relies as much as possible on your natural strengths as a consultant, and as little as possible on your weaknesses.
 Give specific thought to what services you will provide and see how they correlate to your natural talents and non-talents.
 Ask yourself if you’re manufacturing a weakness by doing so.